danicook-CS/CaveSeg/README.md

 ## Overview:
 The CAVESEG model uses YOLOv8 for efficient object detection with image segmentation.
 This guide outlines the installation process and provides instructions for running the model using a graphical user interface (GUI).

+The files uploaded were created to go with the CaveSeg model and MMSegmentation please use both resources as well as the files here.

 # Install process:

 Install Pytorch according to requirements: https://pytorch.org/get-started/locally/